 Shazzle Mail takes an entirely different approach to email.
 Instead of storing your email on their servers, your devices become the servers.
 ShazzleMail is a free private email application that turns your smart phone or computers into a mail server, delivering your messages directly to your receiver via an SSL encrypted channel with no server copies.
 Not even Shazzle gets a copy.
 You can also send private email to anyone on your contacts.
 It works with iOS, Android devices and on a PC or Mac laptop/desktop.
 No apps available for this service.

 Invmail is a secure zero-knowledge communications platform, offering services such as e-mail, video/voice calling, messaging capabilities.
 Data-servers are located in Switzerland, email uses 4096 bit End-to-End Encryption with PKI.
 Invmail offers free email with the option to upgrade for encrypted voice and messaging with more storage.
 No apps for this service.
 It doesn’t appear Invmail has been updated in awhile and they have not responded to our email.
-Update: September 2017, Invmail website is unresponsive.
+Update: Invmail appears to be back online after an outage.

 Opensource end-to-end encrypted email service, allows for the use of personal encryption keys.
 Servers are currently located in the United States and will be offering servers elsewhere at some point.
 SCRYPTmail offers free email accounts with the option to upgrade for more storage and option.
 We liked the fact you can use a limited amount disposable email aliases with your account for free, more with a service upgrade.
 No apps or IMAP available for this service yet.
 Our review.
 Also accessible on the TOR network: http://scryptmaildniwm6.onion.